eslint/eslint/docs/src/maintain/review-pull-requests.md

 The waiting period ensures that other team members have a chance to review the pull request before it is merged.

-**Note:** You should not merge your own pull request unless you're received the required approvals.
+**Note:** You should not merge your pull request unless you receive the required approvals.

 ## When to Close a Pull Request